Imagine living in the same house for the past 50 years.

 “I’ll never forget: April the 24th!”
 Viola Kelly, a homeowner in North Lawndale, recalls of her experience on National Rebuilding Day 2017.
 “I really had good, good, business from them.
 They were so nice and so sweet, and if I didn’t have them, I couldn’t afford this.”
 Viola’s home was renovated with new tiles, fresh paint, a finished bathroom, a new refrigerator, new electrical wiring, an updated porch and a new couch (her favorite part).

 “You hear a lot of people say, ‘You know, I didn’t think it was real, but I filled [the application] out anyway!'”
 Miranda laughs, recalling many of her experiences with applicants.
 She explains how, for many low income people, it simply sounds too good to be true: completely free and comprehensive repairs on homes that, more often than not, haven’t seen renovations in decades.

 “Sometimes if you’re having problems in your home, it can seem insurmountable,” Miranda explains, “but, seeing some things change, with a lot of hard work, but also so quickly, really empowers [homeowners].”

 In fact, many community members have found National Rebuilding Day to be a catalyst for further community renovations.

 “I’m overwhelmed,” Janelle Brown, a 2016 homeowner remembers.
 “Everything is beautiful.
 I couldn’t recognize my own house.”
 Her home, located in the Robbins in the south suburbs, was fitted with safety rails, security doors, electrical outlets, new light fixtures, paint and flooring.

-The 2018 National Rebuildling Day will focus on North Lawndale and another to-be-determined location.
-The application deadline is September 25, 2017.
+The 2018 National Rebuilding Day is on April 28th, and will focus on North Lawndale and another to-be-determined location.

 By: Carly Hanson